estuary/flow/site/docs/guides/system-specific-dataflows/firestore-to-dwh.md

   You can use the **Collection Selector** to remove or modify collections, or edit the JSON in the **Specification Editor** directly.

   :::tip
-  If you make any changes in the collection editor, click **Discover endpoint** again.
+  If you make any changes in the collection editor, click **Next** again.
   :::

   :::tip